tsduck/tsduck/scripts/README.txt

 Project files for Linux and macOS
 ---------------------------------
-- build-tsduck-header.sh : This script builds the tsduck.h header file which
+- build-tsduck-header.py : This script builds the tsduck.h header file which
   includes all public headers of the TSDuck library.
-This shell script is the Unix equivalent of build-tsduck-header.ps1.
-It is automatically invoked by the makefile in libtsduck.
+Adding new source files in the TSDuck library is a common task.
+Each time a new public file is added, tsduck.h must be updated.
+This script is automatically invoked by the makefile in libtsduck.

 - build-release-text.sh : This shell script builds the MarkDown file which describes the latest TSDuck release on GitHub.